Seneca-ICTOER/OPS705/docs/Labs/lab4.md

     ```

 1. Save and quit the vim session.
 1. In your **local** browser, refresh the page.
 If your changes show up, you're done!
+(You may need to refresh a few times to force your browswer to overwrite local cache and see your changes.)

 ## Investigation 2: Setting Up A Web Server on Windows Server 2022
 Setting up an Internet Information Services web server on an Azure VM is incredibly easy, especially in contrast to the Apache setup.